 It is the responsibility of the younger generation to educate seniors about technology.
 The goal of Mittler Senior Technology is to cure the issue of social isolation within senior communities and to help seniors feel connected with our new world of technology.
 Our personalized classes strive to educate seniors on how to communicate with friends and family in the manner in which the world is accustomed to today, and how to use technological tools to enhance and simplify their daily lives.

 Director and Founder of Mittler Senior Technology

 Head Teacher and Program Coordinator

-My name is Jordan Mittler and I am currently a junior at the Ramaz Upper School in Manhattan, graduating in 2022.
-I am the director and founder of Mittler Senior Technology, a program that offers professional technology education to seniors.
+My name is Jordan Mittler and I am currently a senior at the Ramaz Upper School in Manhattan, graduating in 2022.
+I am the Director and Founder of Mittler Senior Technology, a program that offers professional technology education to seniors to improve their quality of life.
 I am a passionate pianist, movie producer, and technology enthusiast.
-My goal is to change the lives of seniors in a way they never thought possible through the use of simple technology.
-My affiliations include Congregation Kehilath Jeshrun, The Ramaz School, The UJA Federation of New York, The Jewish Week’s 36 Under 36, Teen Vogue, Tivity Health, Health eVillages, Knowledge @ Wharton High School, The Wharton Global Youth Program, NASDAQ, CBS, Ny1, Expressions by Wallgreens, NPR News, WBUR Kind World, The Today Show with Hoda and Jenna, WCBS 880 Radio, CNN, and NBC New York.
+Despite my busy schedule full of classes and co-curricular activities, I manage to find time to continue expanding Mittler Senior Technology to change the lives of seniors in a way they never thought possible through the use of simple technology.
+I believe compassionate leadership is key to success in business, especially for a young entrepreneur like me.

 The Mittler Senior Technology Team